ZeroToWP

 This is where I always start because it is the cause about half the time.
 The .htaccess file controls how Apache handles URL rewrites, redirects, and other server rules.
 When a plugin or a manual edit adds bad rules, it crashes the server.

-.htaccessfile.
-Note: it is a hidden file, so make sure your FTP client shows hidden files (in FileZilla: Server → Force showing hidden files). - Rename
+2. In your WordPress root directory, find the .htaccess file.
+Note: it is a hidden file, so make sure your FTP client shows hidden files (in FileZilla: Server → Force showing hidden files).

 # BEGIN WordPress